-7 Critical Steps for Driving Defensible eDiscovery21 February, 2019
+7 Critical Steps for Driving Defensible E-Discovery21 February, 2020

 Today's legal teams are faced with an increasingly complex electronic discovery environment and are often challenged with ensuring that appropriate decisions are made in collecting, processing, reviewing and producing relevant evidence.
 Taking appropriate steps to instill quality control at each point in the process is the first step, but achieving quality across the discovery spectrum requires well-defined processes, solid documentation, strong collaboration capabilities and a means to measure results.

 In today’s legal world, litigation support, including the electronic discovery process (also known as e-discovery or eDiscovery), has become a significant portion of total litigation costs.
 This is a result of the accelerated use of electronic information management and new Internet communications services.
 The landscape of discovery has not necessarily changed as much as it has escalated.
 As a result, corporations must be much more proactive and litigation-ready by utilizing best practices and technologies to minimize eDiscovery costs.

 Electronic discovery is the process in which electronic data is sought, located, secured, and searched with the intent of using it as evidence in a civil or criminal legal case.
 Electronically stored information (ESI) includes, but is not limited to: emails, documents, presentations, databases, voicemail, audio and video files, social media and information contained on websites.